shepner/qa_system/ARCHITECTURE-add-flow.md

 - **Key Functions**:
   - `should_process_file`: Validates files against configured patterns
   - `calculate_checksum`: Generates cryptographic hashes using configured algorithm
-  - `scan_files`: Processes individual files or recursively discovers files in directories
+  - `scan_files`: Processes individual files or recursively discovers files in directories.
+If a file path is provided, only that file is processed (if allowed and not excluded).
+If a directory is provided, all files in it are processed recursively.
   - `check_existing_files`: Queries Vector DB to identify which files need processing based on checksums
 - **Logging Integration**:
   - Uses module-level logger for operation tracking